Survivor Series (2010): Preliminary matches

 In the first match, Daniel Bryan faced Ted DiBiase (with Maryse) for the United States Championship.
 DiBiase dominated in the beginning utilizing various veteran moves.
 He then threw Bryan to the outside with a suplex off the apron.
 Back in the ring, DiBiase attempted Dream Street but Bryan countered and locked in the LeBell Lock, and made DiBiase submit.

 Next, John Morrison faced Sheamus.
 The two opponents exchanged punches and kicks, until Sheamus missed a Bicycle Kick, which landed his legs between the top rope.
 Morrison capitalized, delivering the Flying Chuck.
 With Sheamus in a seated position, Morrison delivered a running knee to Sheamus and pinned him for the win.

 After that, Dolph Ziggler (with Vickie Guerrero) defended the Intercontinental Championship against Kaval.
 Kaval dominated at first with a series of kicks and even almost put Ziggler away with a diving Moonsault.
 Ziggler came back after delivering a leg drop bulldog, yet only got a two count.
 Kaval then attempted an inverted roll-up pin, but Ziggler countered by rolling him up, grabbing his tights for leverage and retained the title.

 Later, Team Mysterio (Rey Mysterio, Kofi Kingston, Chris Masters, Big Show, and Montel Vontavious Porter) faced Team Del Rio (Alberto Del Rio, Tyler Reks, Drew McIntyre, Jack Swagger, and Cody Rhodes) in a 5-on-5 Traditional Survivor Series Elimination Match.
 McIntyre eliminated MVP after Del Rio held MVP's foot down.
 Del Rio eliminated Masters after Masters tapped out to the Cross Armbreaker.
-Del Rio was eliminated after Big Show hit him with a KO Punch, knocking out Del Rio and making him unable to continue the match, causing him carried to the back of the arena by WWE officials.
+Del Rio was eliminated after Big Show hit him with a KO Punch, knocking out Del Rio and making him unable to continue the match, causing him to be carried to the back of the arena by WWE officials.
 Big Show pinned Rhodes after a KO Punch, eliminating Rhodes.
 Kingston eliminated Reks with a Schoolboy pin.
 Swagger eliminated Kingston after Kingston submitted to the Ankle Lock.
 Mysterio eliminated Swagger after a 619 and an aided Splash with Big Show.
 Big Show eliminated McIntyre after a 619 by Mysterio and a Chokeslam.
 As a result, Team Mysterio won the match.

 In the fifth match, Natalya defeated Lay-Cool (Layla and Michelle McCool) in a two-on-one handicap match for the Divas Championship, winning the title for the first time.
-After the match, Beth Phoenix returned to WWE and rescued Natayla from Lay-Cool, who attacked Natalya.
+After the match, Beth Phoenix returned to WWE and rescued Natalya from Lay-Cool, who attacked Natalya.

 Next, Kane and Edge for the World Heavyweight Championship fought to a draw after both competitors had their shoulders pinned down on the canvas.
 As a result, Kane retained the title.
 After the match, Edge attacked Kane by putting him in a wheelchair and pushing him through the fan barrier.

 In the seventh match, The Nexus (Justin Gabriel and Heath Slater) (with David Otunga, Michael McGillicutty, and Husky Harris) retained their Tag Team Championship defeating Santino Marella and Vladimir Kozlov, after The Nexus interfered in the match.